Ballymore Stadium

 Ballymore Stadium, known simply as Ballymore, is a rectangular stadium located in the Brisbane suburb of Herston in the Australian state of Queensland.
-It is the headquarters of the Queensland Rugby Union (QRU) and the Australia women's national rugby union team, and is currently host to the Brisbane Roar Women's soccer team, and the Queensland Reds in the Super Rugby AUS.
+It is the headquarters of the Queensland Rugby Union (QRU) and the Australia women's national rugby union team, and is currently host to the Queensland Reds in the Super Rugby AUS.
 The Ballymore site also hosts several rectangular pitch's as well as the National Rugby Training Centre (NRTC), a state-of-the-art training facility.

 History

 The Queensland Rugby Union (QRU) set up its headquarters at Ballymore in 1966 under a deed of grant from the Queensland state government.
 The first club game played at the new site was a match between Teachers and Wests.
 The QRU moved in February 1967.
 In March of the following year Ballymore's grandstand was officially opened.
 The QRU was given the ownership and management of the site under the Deed of Grant in Trust (DOGIT) in 1973.
-The Eastern Stand was opened on 21 June 1992.
-The ground exceeded capacity in 1993 when 26,000 watched the Wallabies play South Africa.
-A year later the first match under lights was played at the ground.
-Today the grandstand is known as the McLean Stand (named in 1982 after the McLean family).
-The Eastern stand is known as the Bank of Queensland (BOQ) stand.